-Sanderson Farms has steadily scratched its way up the poultry
+Sanderson Farms has steadily scratched its way up the pecking

 it produces, processes, sells, and distributes fresh,